Are dogs & other pets allowed?

 Are there rules for kids?

-Unfortunately, yes, we’ve had to create rules for kids.
 We realize this is a very sensitive issue and that parents need to get out have fun!
 Kids are an important part of our neighborhood community, you're all part of our big Mission-Bernal-Glen Park-Noe family.
 We welcome parents and their kids, but we also need folks to understand that we're a bar and so there are both safety and environmental/ambiance issues for us to consider.
-All of these rules are specifically based on issues we've dealt with repeatedly.
-We hope they seem reasonable to you and we thank you for coming to ODM.
+We came up with these rules with help from area parents, we hope they seem reasonable to you and we thank you for hanging out at ODM!

 Do you take cards?

-Because fees for card use are a major expense, and to encourage folks to start a tab rather than cash out repeatedly, racking those card fees up, we have a $10 minimum for credit/debit card use.
+Because fees for card use are a major expense, and to encourage folks to start a tab rather than cash out repeatedly and thus racking card fees up for us.
+We have a $10 minimum for credit/debit card use.

 Can we reserve space?